sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatChevieWorkshopOrsay2010.md

 == Accommodation ==

-Like for the previous Sage-Combinat days of January 2009, I (Nicolas) have rented a 8-person house in Cernay-la-Ville ([[http://www.cernayvacances.com/CFrans.html|la tour]]).
+Like for the previous [[http:/combinat/SageCombinatWorkshopOrsay|Sage-Combinat days of January 2009]], I (Nicolas) have rented a 8-person house in Cernay-la-Ville
+([[http://www.cernayvacances.com/CFrans.html|la tour]]).
 We will do the cooking ourselves (bring your favorite recipes and dishes!).
 Altogether this will make for a tight budget.